-Using the task pane editor to define web navigation links
+Using the task pane editor to define web navigation

 Web navigation links are defined using task pane files.
-When working in a file that is intended to be used for web navigation links, make sure to enable the setting Limit to Web Client Navigation Items, located at the bottom left of the Edit Task Pane dialog.
+When working in a file that is intended to be used for web navigation, make sure to enable the setting Limit to Web Client Navigation Items, located at the bottom left of the Edit Task Pane dialog.

 This setting is enabled by default in the WebClientNavigationPane file; you must enable it manually when creating any form-specific navigation files.
-When enabled, the task pane editor is limited to only showing items that are relevant for use as navigation links.
-Additionally, the task pane editor is streamlined so that inapplicable settings are not available (such as the Custom Image setting and Display Settings).
+When enabled, the task pane editor is limited to only showing items and features that are relevant for use as Web Client navigation items.